Torres del Paine Circuit

 • Max.
 Altitude: 302 m./990 ft.

-• Elevation gain: 243 m. / 797 ft.
+• Elevation gain: 243 m./797 ft.

-Overnight camping in Pehoé area.
+Overnight Camping in the Pehoé area.

 Day 6: French Valley